Introduction

 the upper left hand corner

-In a fictitious example below, let’s say an admin
+In a fictitious example below, let’s say an admin user

 adopts automated decision rules for packages with risk scores less than